Hank Willis Thomas: All Power to All People

 Thomas is a New York-based artist.
 He investigates how popular images shape how we view ourselves and others in the world, with a particular focus on racial identity and social justice.
 He has exhibited internationally, and his work is in public collections worldwide.

-Courtesy of Hank Willis Thomas and Goodman Gallery
+Courtesy of Hank Willis Thomas, Goodman Gallery and Pace Gallery.

 You may also like